harrisonrw/SwiftyAuth/README.md

 # SwiftyAuth
-Example of a registration/login screen SwiftUI.
+Example of a registration/login screen using SwiftUI.